This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 There are also extreme DWI crimes.
 Intoxication assault is when a DWI causes serious bodily harm to someone else.
 Intoxication manslaughter is when a DWI results in someone’s death.

 The U.S. Constitution gives all drivers the right to decline taking a BAC test.
 But the state wants them to submit to it.
 Therefore, it punishes those who use their right.
 To do so, it suspends their driver’s license for 180 days.
 If they use their right again, the revocation is for two years.

 However, this does not apply to refusing field sobriety tests.
 They lack reliability.
 Indeed, about one-third of people with zero BAC (0.00%) fail them!

 Lawyers strongly recommend that drivers never take one.
 Police tend to pressure drivers.
 They may falsely say the law requires it.
 But it does not.
 Police have a number of clever techniques to convince people to submit.

 While investigating, police can legally lie.
 So don’t be a sucker.

 Lawyers say to politely refuse.
 And to do so as long as necessary.
 Learn more at Never Take a Field Sobriety Test Say DUI Lawyers.

 Texas alcohol laws prohibit anyone from operating a vessel while intoxicated.
-It’s boating while intoxicated or BWI.
-Vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.
+It’s boating while intoxicated, or BWI.
+Also, vessels include any boat, sailboat, personal watercraft, water skis, sailboard, or similar device.

 BWI is having a BAC of 0.08% or higher.
-But the exact penalties depend on the circumstances and the judge.
+And the exact penalties depend on the circumstances and the judge.